prototypefund/reproducible-website/_events/berlin2016/diffoscope.md

 permalink: /events/berlin2016/diffoscope/
 ---

-# diffoscope plan for the meeting
+### diffoscope plans for the meeting

-## Reviewing the Post-Its
+- Reviewing the Post-Its:

 ### Improve Platform Support
 - Portability to different platforms should improve.
 Some tools or used abstractions (like /dev/fd) might not be available.